After month of work, here is my galileo clock, with instructions and set up video !

 - Building and make it works is a challenge, so don’t demotivate if it doesn’t work at first, I have make a special video for set up the clock

-Of course, If it doesn’t runs as you want, I will help you and reimburse you if you want.
+Of course, If it doesn’t runs as you want, I will help you.

 Here is the video to set up correctly the clock, don’t hesitate to comment on the video or by contacting me if you have trouble to runs your clock (with a video if possible to see it in functioning) :